California Driver Handbook - Vehicle Positioning

 Space to Cross or Enter

-Whenever you cross or enter city or highway traffic from a full stop, you will need a large enough gap (from vehicles approaching in either direction) to get up to the speed of other vehicles.
+When crossing or entering city or highway traffic from a full stop, signal, and leave a large enough gap to get up to the speed of other vehicles.
+You must share the space with traffic already on the road.
+It is important to know how much space you need for merging, crossing, entering, and exiting out of traffic.
 You need a gap that is about:

 - Half a block on city streets.